 The spinfield of a body shapes a dynamic physical geometry that has an effect on other bodies that happen to come within its zone of influence.
 The dynamics of the spinfield can be understood by the orbital motion of bodies.
 Any place in a spinfield – measured as height from the center of the matter object – can be described with a natural orbital speed.
-In the simplest case of a circular orbit, if another body possesses this speed in a direction parallel with the spinfield, it will maintain a stable orbit until disturbed by something else.
+In the simplest case of an elliptical, almost circular orbit, if another body possesses this speed in a direction parallel with the spinfield, it will maintain a stable orbit until disturbed by something else.

 The value of a spinfield, is the escape velocity and orbital velocity of a test mass at any place above the g-rising surface of a body.

 Calculating the escape velocity and orbital velocity of the primary spinfield around a proton, a neucleon or an electron has little practical meaning, but in principle, the spinfield around each of these primary objects is a very real phenomena, a complete physical form with static and dynamic properties.
 In nature, the primary spinfields of these objects can only add, unlike magnetic fields, which can balance each other, or opposite electric fields, which can neutralize each other.

 It is the cumulative effect of these small spinfield additions, into bigger and bigger single form structures, that creates the large spinfields such as the planets, stars, and galaxies; and eventually the accelerating g-spin floor of the cosmic body as a whole.